 A favorite story my mom likes to tell occurred when I was three years old visiting a cousin who lived on a small lake.
-After we arrived and hugged every relative, Mom told me, “Bethany, no swimming.”
+After we arrived and hugged every relative, Mom told me, “Megan, no swimming.”

 Are you honest about money in your relationship or are you “swimming” without a lifeguard?

-Scott and I use the term “financial infidelity” to refer to a host of troubling, money-related behaviors: lying, hiding, hoarding, controlling money, or anything that involves one spouse being less than honest with the other.
+Taylor and I use the term “financial infidelity” to refer to a host of troubling, money-related behaviors: lying, hiding, hoarding, controlling money, or anything that involves one spouse being less than honest with the other.

 1. Money lies erode trust.